Maryland Updates Data On Staff Vaccinations At Nursing Homes

 ANNAPOLIS, Md.
-(WJZ) — Seventeen nursing homes or congregate living facilities have 100% of staffers with at least one dose of the COVID-19 vaccine, while nearly 100 other facilities across the state have reached a rate of 91% or better, according to new data released by the Maryland Department of Health on Monday.
+(WJZ) — Nine nursing homes or congregate living facilities have 100% fully vaccinated taffers, while nearly 100 other facilities across the state have reached a rate of 91% or better, according weekly data released by the Maryland Department of Health on Monday.

-“During the past ten weeks, the percentage of nursing facility staff in the state who are vaccinated with at least one dose against COVID-19 has increased by 10.1 percent,” said MDH Secretary Dennis R. Schrader.
-“Furthermore, the vast majority of nursing facilities are now reporting their data on time and are in compliance.”READ MORE: Annapolis Couple Accused Of Trying To Sell Military Secrets To Foreign Government
+“More than 88 percent of Maryland nursing home staff have received at least one dose of a life-saving COVID-19 vaccine,” said MDH Secretary Dennis R. Schrader.
+“By getting vaccinated, they have taken the most important step they can during this pandemic to protect both themselves and our elderly loved ones they care for every day.”READ MORE: Boy, 16, Charged In Murder Of 15-Year-Old Ja'Nyi Weeden, Police Say

 Below are some of the best and worst performers, according to the department.